burakkcmn/burakkcmn/README.md

 - **Embedded Development**: Providing high-performance embedded software and hardware solutions.
 - **Hardware Design**: Tailoring precise and reliable hardware solutions for various applications.

-**"Innovation distinguishes between a leader and a follower."** – Steve Jobs

 ## My Projects
 Explore my portfolio to see a selection of projects I've worked on over the years.
 Each project showcases my ability to deliver innovative and effective solutions in IoT, embedded systems, and hardware design.

-**"The best way to predict the future is to create it."** – Peter Drucker

 ## Embedded Development
 With extensive experience in embedded systems, I specialize in developing high-performance embedded solutions that integrate seamlessly with hardware.